 Second problem

-This one is very similar to first part, with the difference that the distances keep adding up.
+This one is very similar to the first part, with the difference that the distances keep adding up.
 The ball is first launched and it travels a distance $l$ towards the first glass sheet and another $l$ back to the cannon.
-Then, it goes back to git the second glass sheet and it travels an extra distance $l + l/2$, and the overall distance would $l + l + l + l/2 = 3l + l/2$.
-If we keep this process, a very interesting pattern appears:
+Then, it goes back to hit the second glass sheet and it travels an extra distance $l + l/2$, and the overall distance would be $l + l + l + l/2 = 3l + l/2$.
+If we continue this process, a very interesting pattern appears:

 $$ d_n = d_{n-1} + 2d_{n-1} + \frac{\ell}{2^{n-1}} = 3d_{n-1} + \frac{\ell}{2^{n-1}}, \qquad d_1 = \ell. $$